Classmates (2007 film)

+Classmates is a 2007 Indian Telugu-language coming-of-age film directed by K. Vijaya Bhaskar and produced by Sravanthi Ravi Kishore.
+A remake of the Malayalam film of the same name, it stars Sumanth, Sadha, Sharwanand, Kamalinee Mukherjee, Ravi Varma, and Sunil.
+The music was composed by Koti with cinematography by Hari Anumolu and editing by A. Sreekar Prasad.
+The film released on 20 April 2007.

 Plot

-Ravi, Raaji, Satish, Razia and Baddu were classmates and a group of friends in the 1990s.
+Ravi Kiran IAS, Murali, Rajeswari, Satish, Razia and Baddu were classmates and a group of friends in the 1990s.
 After several years, they all meet again at their 10-year reunion.
 Everyone is present except for Murali, who died during their last semester.